scottvr/phart/README.md

 <img width="800" height="800" alt="nx-rainbow-graph-screenshot" src="https://github.com/user-attachments/assets/ce5aea65-c086-48ae-9c4d-b2dc324b1da7" />

-Pretty neat, huh?
+Pretty cool, huh?
 Well, one thing that was an early goal in the development of PHART was to be able to go to websites like the one linked above,and find demos of how these systems visualize various graphs, and then to try to get phart to ingest it and see how it works (or doesn't) to represent complex systems of relationships under the very tight constraints it is working with..
 It does a pretty good job most of the time, and gets better as I and others attempt things that it hasn't yet done before.

 ### It's not a Spirograph, it's not yarn art, but better than that - it's from P-HART